Get all the latest data for Myanmar

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Central Bank of Myanmar (FX Rates) Myanmar's central bank provides the official exchange rate data.
+Central Bank of Myanmar - FX Rates Myanmar's central bank is the official source for all exchange rate data in the country.
 We used it to convert kyat property prices into USD equivalents.
-We also highlighted the gap between reference and market rates to explain pricing uncertainty.
+We also used the gap between the reference rate and the market trading rate to explain why USD pricing carries uncertainty.

-World Bank Myanmar Economic Monitor A core global authority for country economic monitoring.
-We used it to validate the macro story of growth disruptions and inflation.
-We framed risks to property pricing based on their analysis.
+World Bank - Myanmar Economic Monitor The World Bank is a core global authority for country economic monitoring, covering growth disruptions and risks.
+We used it to validate the main macro story around growth disruptions, inflation, and market uncertainty.
+We also used it to frame the downside risks for property pricing and liquidity in Myanmar.

-Myanmar Central Statistical Organization Myanmar's official statistics agency for CPI and economic data.
-We used it to support the inflation and nominal price growth logic.
-We kept our discussion aligned with official statistical concepts.
+Myanmar Central Statistical Organization It is Myanmar's official government statistics agency and the primary source for CPI methodology and price data.
+We used it to underpin the logic that inflation pushes nominal property prices up over time.
+We also used it to keep our discussion of price trends aligned with official statistical concepts.

-Myanmar Condominium Law (Official) The official government portal hosting the legal text.
-We used it to explain why condos are a distinct category.
-We clarified legal structure implications for buyer demand.
+Myanmar Condominium Law (Official) It is an official government portal hosting the legal text that governs condo ownership and structure in Myanmar.
+We used it to explain why condos are a distinct property category with different legal and demand characteristics.
+We also used it to keep property type definitions accurate throughout the article.

 Get the full checklist for your due diligence in Myanmar